Prey

 The game is good, but the assault on the auditory senses they call "music", is atrocious!
 What happened?
 Was it approved by a deaf guy?
 I have never been so quick to put the music slider to zero, in my 30 years of gaming.

 Absolutely loved the game, don't have to much bad to say about it, there are many different styles of game play, be it pure weapons, psi (magic) abilities, and just upgrading your ability to buff weapons, hack into gadgets etc. one of my favorite moves was to throw level 3 weight objects at enemies, stun, then smack/shoot till they were dead. added bonus that as soon as you get the ability to turn into objects, you can basically enter anywhere you want without any issue, just place a small object next to a window with bars that block your way turn into object and roll through. but I want to talk about a few issues that just irked me a bit, but doesn't effect the game that much. some of my biggest gripes I had with the game were that object throwing can be somewhat finicky and makes it to where after you throw 1 object at an enemy, if you try to throw any other objects at them shortly after (like 5-10 seconds), has a probability of not hitting them at all.
 But then other times you can throw an object and it may hit them 2-3 times. second, If your an achievement hunter like me, there are like 2 achievements based on you getting abilities. they are: No Needles- dont use injectors to upgrade your character at all.
 Split Affinity- Complete the game only upgrading Typhon (psi) abilities, and another acquiring only human abilities (hacking, weapon upgrading etc.) this bugs me because it means you basically have to play the game 3= times at least, and abilities, or at least the injectors you would use to upgrade yourself, dont let you keep the injectors you use, but only the abilities you did unlock (also doesnt let you refund abilities for next run). so if you had 3 injectors when you end the run and cant use it to upgrade anythings, then to bad, you lost them.
-The reason for bringing this up is the Split Affinity achievement, you cant recollect your abilities from the typhon run, meaning you go back to literally the start with nothing but the knowledge you gained from prior runs. third and last thing... turrets suck, you can place them for defensive positions for when you return to the area and there are enemies, but they always end up destroyed without really getting anything done because they get destroyed easily if you dont distract an enemy.
+The reason for bringing this up is the Split Affinity achievement, you cant recollect your abilities from the typhon run, meaning you go back to literally the start with nothing but the knowledge you gained from prior runs. (edit for correction, 1 thing you keep is if you scanned enemies to unlock the ability to get most psi upgrades, when you start new game+, it keeps those scans) third and last thing... turrets suck, you can place them for defensive positions for when you return to the area and there are enemies, but they always end up destroyed without really getting anything done because they get destroyed easily if you dont distract an enemy.
 Along with this, if you get to many Typhon abilities and haven't hacked turrets that you placed or were pre-placed, then they shoot you and its just another annoyance (plus there is an enemy that lifts them off the ground and makes them shoot you forcefully anyways).

 179.4 hours played